audio-communication-group/real-time-audio-programming-in-C_SoSe2021/Session07_210609/git/git_commands.md

 `$ git stash clear`

+### Prune

+Situation: You want to delete stale references to remote branches that don't exist anymore on the specified remote repository.
+Local branches will not affected.

+`$ git remote prune origin`

 ### Rebase
 Situation: While you're working on your feature, the master is updated by someone else.
 Now you want to integrate the new master updates into your feature branch.